 A decently light standard layout mouse (by which we mean that it has two side buttons in addition to the regular buttons) with a flawless sensor should be all you need, as aim is definitely one of the most important skills to have in this particular game.
 You won’t see many instakills in Apex Legends, and the overall time to kill is pretty high but a missed Wingman shot can definitely be the difference between a squad wipe and a humiliating exit, so it’s of critical importance that you find a mouse that’s comfortable for you and won’t limit you in your ability to hit shots consistently.

 In any case; the Swiss brand is represented on the desks of over half of our analyzed Apex Legends professionals, which means that Logitech claims the first spot with ease.
-What’s interesting here is that all three Logitech mice in this article are wireless.
-This might indicate that Logitech is currently the only manufacturer to go for if you want to experience a wireless mouse, but it definitely means that professional gamers have really started to embrace wireless technology in their gaming mice.
+What’s interesting here is that all Logitech mice in this article are wireless.
+That definitely means that professional gamers have really started to embrace wireless technology in their gaming mice.
 This is something that no one would have believed only a couple of years ago, so it’s nice to see how far Logitech has come on this front.